winston-wen/ecc_notes/README.md

-Read this repo with Typora.
-I have had enough of markdown equation rendering of Github.
+Read this repo with Typora or Obsidian.
+I have had enough of Github inline equation rendering.